 Why Kalshi Mentions Markets Resolve The Way They Do

-The four rules every mention contract has to answer before you trade — and how they caused three of the most disputed resolutions so far.
+The four rule questions every mention contract has to answer before you trade — and how they explain the most disputed resolutions so far.

 Every mention market answers four questions in its rules: